t4guw/100-Unity-Mechanics-for-Programmers/space_to_jump_2d/README.md

 ## Implementation
 There are several steps that need to be done inside the Unity Editor to implement this mechanic.

-- Platform must have a Box Collider 2D
+- Platform must have a Box Collider 2D component
-- Player object must have a Box Collider 2D and Rigidbody 2D
+- Player object must have Box Collider 2D and Rigidbody 2D components
-- Gravity Scale of player object is greater than 0
+- Gravity Scale of player object's Rigidbody2D component is greater than 0
 - The platform/ground must be assigned to a layer

 The following code uses the space bar, a common button in many games, but can be replaced with any key.
 A boxcast is used to check if the player is grounded in order to prevent infinite jumping when in the air.